 1. Assess the Situation

-- Is it injured or sick?
+- Is it hurt or ill?

-- Does it appear lost or abandoned?
+- Does it look like it has been abandoned?

-- Is it aggressive or scared?
+- Is it aggressive or frightened?

-3. Reach Out to a Local Animal Rescue Organization
+3. Use a Local Animal Rescue Organization

-4. Use Social Media & Community Platforms
+4. Utilize Social Media & Community Platforms

 - Take a clear picture of the animal and post it in local pet rescue groups.

-- Provide food and clean water.
+- Give it food and clean water.

 Be the Change: Support Animal Welfare Organizations